 Regardless of the testing used to diagnose SIBO, the diagnoses doesn’t diagnose the cause of the overgrowth.
 Figuring out the root of the overgrowth is the biggest challenge of the whole process.

 - Stool testing cannot diagnose SIBO because it reflects what’s in your colon and not what is in your small intestines

 - Urine organic acid tests can only indirectly tell you if you have a bacterial overgrowth.
 It cannot tell you where that overgrowth is occurring.

 - 3-hour Lactulose Breath Test is the gold standard for diagnosing SIBO.
-In Alberta, the lactulose breath test must be order by a gastroenterologist, which requires a very long wait — think 18-24 months.
+In Alberta, the lactulose breath test must be ordered by a gastroenterologist, which requires a very long wait — think 18-24 months — and it is no longer covered by Alberta Health (changed fall of 2020).
 Alternatively, you can choose to do this test “out of pocket,” which is what I chose to do.

 Lactulose Test Explained

 What’s your next step?
 Are you suffering from reflux?
 Digestive issues?
-Why not connect with Brenda at 403.801.5698 or email to schedule your free no-obligation Discovery Chat.
+Why not connect with Brenda by email to schedule your free no-obligation Discovery Chat.
 I know how difficult this journey to wellness is because I’m still on it.
 Let’s talk.

 Dr Axe, “Do You Have SIBO?
 Here Is All You Need to Know!”
 Dr Axe Food Is Medicine Blog